yushi1007/rails-model-view-controller-readme/README.md

 ## Objectives

-- Define the responsibilities of models, views, and controllers in web applications
 - Describe where MVC goes in a Rails application structure
 - Follow an http request from browser to router to controller to model to view to response to browser